-The name of your medicine is Hypurin Porcine Insulin.
-Hypurin Porcine is the brand name for a range of highly insulin (100 international units/ml).
+The name of your medicine is Hypurin Porcine Hypurin Porcine is the brand name for a range of highly purified porcine (pig) insulin injections.

+Hypurin Porcine Neutral is a sterile, clear solution of porcine insulin (100 international units/ml).
 It is short acting.

-Hypurin Porcine Isophane is a sterile, white suspension of porcine insulin (100 international units/ml) with protamine sulfate and zinc chloride in water.
+Hypurin Procine Isophane is a sterile, white suspension of porcine insulin (100 international units/ml) with protamine sulfate and zinc chloride in water.
 It is longer acting than Hypurin Porcine Neutral.

 Hypurin Porcine 30/70 Mix is a sterile, white suspension of porcine neutral and isophane insulins (100 international units/ml).
 It is intermediate acting.

-What Hypurin is used for Hypurin contains insulin which is a natural hormone, made
+What Hypurin is used for

-Hypurin contains insulin which is a natural normone, made by a gland called the pancreas.
+Hypurin contains insulin which is a natural hormone, made by a gland called the pancreas.
+Insulin plays a key role in the by a gland called the pancreas.
 Insulin plays a key role in the way the body uses carbohydrate, fat and protein.
-Hypurin Porcine is used for the treatment of insulin-dependent diabetes mellitus.
+Hypurin Porcine is used for the treatment of insulindependent diabetes mellitus.
 In this type of diabetes, your pancreas does not make enough insulin to control the level of sugar in your blood.
 It can be treated by controlling your diet and taking insulin.
 Hypurin Porcine has been prescribed for you as a substitute for your own insulin.

-2. What you need to know before you use Hypurin
+Vhat you need to know before you use Hypurin

-- Do not use Hypurin
+Do not use Hypurin

-if you have symptoms of hypoglycaemia (low blood sugar or 'hypo' see the section on hypoglycaemia in section 4 'Possible side effects')
+- if you have symptoms of hypoglycaemia (low blood sugar or 'hypo' see the section on hypoglycaemia in section 4 'Possible side effects') - if you are allergic to insulin or any of the other ingredients of this medicine (listed in section 6)

-if you are allergic to insulin or any of the other ingredients of this medicine (listed in section 6) If any of the above applies to you, should not inject Hypurin.
+If any of the above applies to you, you should not inject